abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

 CMD ["5"]
 ```

-now we can run the container without speciying the sleep time
+now we can run the container without specifying the sleep time

 ```bash
 docker run ubuntu-sleeper